trap-representation/Chlore/index.md

    Chlore does not and will *never* have any of these "features".
 Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small, lightweight, and as close to libc as possible.

 3. Modern languages aren't simple anymore.
 Simplicity isn't always proportional to how much a language can make a programmer's life easier.
-A simple language should be small, lightweight, efficient, and shall avoid implicitly performing a task unless it's explicitly asked for as much as possible.
+A simple language should be small, lightweight, and efficient.
 The programmer shall be the one in full control of his code, rather than the compiler.

 #### Design goals: ####
 - Trust the programmer